OctavioArruda/TodoApp-DotNetFramework-WCF/test.md

         ```

         * `soapenv:Envelope`: The root element, defining the SOAP envelope.
 The `xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/"` namespace declaration is **mandatory**.
         * `soapenv:Header`: An optional section for SOAP header information (e.g., security credentials, transaction information).
-If you don't need any headers, you can leave this element empty.
+If you don't need any headers, you can often leave this element empty.
         * `soapenv:Body`: The core of the message, containing the actual request to the service operation.

     * **Operation-Specific Request:**
         * Inside the `<soapenv:Body>`, you'll add an element representing the specific operation you want to call.
         * The name of this element and its namespace are crucial and **must match the WSDL**.
-        * **Example: `GetAllTodoItems`**
+        * **Example: `GetAllTodoItems` Request**

             ```xml
             <soapenv:Envelope xmlns:soapenv="[http://schemas.xmlsoap.org/soap/envelope/](http://schemas.xmlsoap.org/soap/envelope/)" xmlns:tem="[http://tempuri.org/](http://tempuri.org/)">